mittal-parth/Khoj/README.md

 ## 📝 Creating a Hunt via Remix

-You can create a new hunt directly on-chain using the [Remix IDE](https://remix.ethereum.org/) and the `ETHunt.sol` smart contract.
+You can create a new hunt directly on-chain using the [Remix IDE](https://remix.ethereum.org/) and the `Khoj.sol` smart contract.
 This is useful for admins or sponsors who want to launch a new treasure hunt with custom parameters.

-### Step 1: Deploy the ETHunt Contract (if not already deployed)
+### Step 1: Deploy the Khoj Contract (if not already deployed)
 1. Open [Remix IDE](https://remix.ethereum.org/).
-2. Upload the `ETHunt.sol` and `ETHuntNFT.sol` files from the `contracts/` directory of this repo.
+2. Upload the `Khoj.sol` and `KhojNFT.sol` files from the `contracts/` directory of this repo.
 3. Compile both contracts using the Solidity compiler in Remix.
-4. Deploy the `ETHuntNFT` contract first.
+4. Deploy the `KhojNFT` contract first.
 Copy its deployed address.
-5. Deploy the `ETHunt` contract, passing the `ETHuntNFT` contract address as the constructor argument.
+5. Deploy the `Khoj` contract, passing the `KhojNFT` contract address as the constructor argument.

 > **Note:** If the contract is already deployed on your target network, you can skip deployment and just interact with the existing contract address.